BatistaGabriel/clone-tabnews/README.md

 We use the environment variables approach to avoid hard-coded values for security reasons.
 The file containing these variables should NEVER be committed as part of the code base.

 You must create this file yourself.
 To do so, navigate to the root folder of the application.
-At the same level as the `.nvmrc` file, create a file named `.env`.
+At the same level as the `.nvmrc` file, create a file named `.env.development`.

 Once you create the file, it should contain all the necessary environment variables, for example: